Aykahshi/local_ref/README.md

-# Local Ref - Simple, Powerful State Management for Dart & Flutter
+# Local Ref - Simple, Powerful State Management for Flutter

 [![pub version][pub_badge]][pub_link]
 [![license][license_badge]][license_link]

-A lightweight, intuitive, and powerful state management library for Dart and Flutter applications.
+A lightweight, intuitive, and powerful state management library for Flutter applications.
 Inspired by reactive programming principles, `local_ref` provides fine-grained reactivity with minimal boilerplate.

 ## Overview

-`local_ref` offers a simple way to create observable values (`Ref`) and automatically react to their changes (`watchEffect`, `watchMultiple`).
+`local_ref` offers a simple way to create observable values (`Ref`) and automatically react to their changes (`watch`, `watchEffect`, `watchMultiple`).
 It also includes a `Store` for managing multiple named `Ref`s, and seamless integration with Flutter widgets for building reactive UIs.

 The library is designed to be:
 - **Simple & Intuitive**: Easy to learn and use, with a minimal API surface.